Novel ways to help a fussy eater

 4. Painting – using spices to paint can be great fun.
 Brightly coloured spices like turmeric or paprika can be mixed with water and used as paint for brushes, fingers, or stamps.
 Not only do you get the colour, but you get the aroma.

 Just make sure clothes and tables are well protected as spices can also stain.
-Perhaps it’s a good outside activity!

 5. Colour coded meals – it can be fun to make everything on the plate the same colour, especially if that is a bit whacky.
-And yes, I realise most picky eaters prefer everything beige However, we can make it fun using a brighter colour.
+And yes, I realise most picky eaters prefer everything beige However, you can make it fun using a brighter colour.

 For example, having a red apple, jam on toast, red jelly, and strawberry ice cream.
 Or you could change the colour of things using a natural food colour.
 Blue milk on the cereal, blueberries, and blue yoghurt.